mitjanikolaus/childes-communicative-feedback/README.md

 *In Proceedings of the 44th Annual Meeting of the Cognitive Science Society.
 (2022)* \
 Mitja Nikolaus, Laurent Prévot and Abdellah Fourtassi

+To reproduce the exact results from the paper, the [cogsci_2022](https://github.com/mitjanikolaus/childes-communicative-feedback/tree/cogsci_2022) branch should be used.
+The main branch contains some addtional tweaks for the preprocessing of utterances.

 ## Data

 ### CHILDES corpora